 Employment Equity Data

 All U of T employees are encouraged to complete the voluntary, confidential Employment Equity Survey, housed in the University’s secure HR Information System (ESS).
 Access to data is limited to designated staff.
-Aggregated data on faculty will be provided by Human Resources & Equity to determine potential applicant pools for internal CRC nomination competitions.
+Aggregated data on faculty will be provided by People Strategy, Equity & Culture to determine potential applicant pools for internal CRC nomination competitions.

 External Applicant Pool Data

 All externally posted tenure-stream searches managed through the online application process (which may also encompass CRC nominations) include information about the voluntary Diversity Survey and encourage its completion.
 Aggregated data on applicant pools is provided to the search committee chair after the posting closes.

 The University collects applicant pool data for internal CRC competitions through its Employment Equity Survey and collects applicant data for external candidates through the Diversity Survey that is accessed through the online employment application system.
 These steps were introduced to fulfill the CRC Program requirement to collect self-identification data from all applicants while also streamlining the process and minimizing the number of times that applicants are requested to complete equity surveys.
 Rather than develop an additional, program-specific survey, the University opted to leverage an existing survey.

 Following consultation with the Division of the Vice-President, People Strategy, Equity & Culture; the Office of the Vice-Provost, Faculty & Academic Life; and the Freedom of Information and Privacy Protection Office, the Division of the Vice-President, Research and Innovation, has developed a mechanism to report aggregated data from the Employment Equity Survey.

 These anonymized and aggregated reports are provided to the chairs of CRC selection committees, allowing them to assess the diversity of the applicant pool.
 Strategies for data collection have been guided by the CRC Program’s best practices.